PeterQ93/Junior-Fitness/README.md

   - All headings within the cards are centered in the div
   - Inside the list is the day, time and location of the activities
   - Wrapped around the cards is a border which fits inline with the colour contrast for the page
+  - If you hover over each card it will highlight it

    ![Classes Features](assets/images/classes-features.png)